isc-projects/kea/doc/sphinx/kea-messages.rst

 The warning message is issued when the HTTP/HTTPS control socket was reconfigured with a different TLS setup but keeping the address and port.
-These changes are ignored because they can't be applied without opening a new socket which will conflicts with the existing one.
+These changes are ignored because they can't be applied without opening a new socket which will conflict with the existing one.

 HTTP_COMMAND_MGR_SERVICE_STARTED
 ================================